-- Applicants who have mobility issues and need to move to ground floor or level access accommodation - Applicants who have mobility issues and need to move to accommodation that has level access showering facilities - Applicants who have a significant physical or mental health condition that is directly affected by their accommodation and where a move to alternative accommodation would help to ease or resolve their condition - Applicants who have a medical need for an additional bedroom (e.g. because they need an overnight carer or need to accommodate a substantial amount of medical equipment).
+- Applicants who need to move to ground floor, level access or wheelchair accessible accommodation - Applicants need to move to accommodation that has major adaptations (e.g. level access showering facilities) - Applicants who have a significant physical health condition that is directly affected by their accommodation and where a move to alternative accommodation would help to ease or resolve the condition, assist with management of the condition, or assist with independent living - Applicants who have a significant mental health condition that is directly affected by their accommodation and where a move to alternative accommodation would help to ease or resolve the condition, assist with management of the condition, or assist with independent living - Applicants who have a medical need for an additional bedroom (e.g. because they need an overnight carer or need to accommodate a substantial amount of medical equipment).